DimaKosy/MusicVisuals/README.md

 ...where 'scale' is a scaling factored applied to the lerped y-values for the AudioBuffer.

+To create an animation for a scanning line for the radar, it involved passing in a frameCount value from MyVisual to constantly generate it while the visual is shown:

 While the current positions of the displays are fixed for the project, they could be rearranged in any alignment through code similar to this:

 ``` Java